All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - When written in katakana, Imu's name is composed of the two radicals comprising the character for "Buddha".

 - Im is also the name of a jotunn in Norse mythology.
 While little is known about him specficially, one thing that sticks out is Im's father, Vafthrudnir, a jotunn famed for his wisdom.
-Certainly makes the katakanta spelling Buddha more meaningful...
+Certainly makes the katakana spelling Buddha more meaningful...

 - Orcus on His Throne: Imu is content to let the Five Elders rule in their stead.
-Instead, you can find them ripping up bounty posters, playing with butterflies in the garden, lounging about on the Empty Throne, and maybe order an assassination if it's a busy day.
+Instead, you can find them ripping up bounty posters, playing with butterflies in the garden, lounging about on the Empty Throne, and maybe ordering an assassination if it's a busy day.

 - Sent Into Hiding: Imu's existence is kept secret to maintain the lie that there is no singular ruler of the world.